brekmeuris/DrMZ.jl/README.md

 ## References:

-The operator neural networks were implemented based on the structure presented by Lu Lu et al. (2021).
+The operator neural networks were implemented based on the structure presented by Lu Lu et al. (2020).

-Lu, L., Jin, P., Pang, G., Zhang, Z., & Karniadakis, G. E. (2021).
-Learning nonlinear operators via DeepONet based on the universal approximation theorem of operators.
-Nature Machine Intelligence, 3(3), 218-229.
+Lu, L., Jin, P., & Karniadakis, G. E. (2019).
+Deeponet: Learning nonlinear operators for identifying differential equations based on the universal approximation theorem of operators. arXiv preprint arXiv:1910.03193.